Employer Policy Recommendations to Support Employees Who Are Caregivers

 4. Unpaid Leave Protections

-• Description: Provide job-protected unpaid leave beyond legal requirements, such as the Family and Medical Leave Act (FMLA).
+• Recommendation: Provide job-protected unpaid leave beyond legal requirements, such as the Family and Medical Leave Act (FMLA).

 • Benefits: Offers peace of mind to employees who need extended time away.